What Are Their Main Differences?

 'Either' can be pronounced /ˈʌɪðə,ˈiːðə/.

 'Neither' can be pronounced /ˈnʌɪðə,ˈniːðə/.
-Keep in mind that the pronunciation with /i/ is more common in daily speaking American English.
+Keep in mind that the pronunciation with /i/ is more common in spoken everyday American English.

 How They Can Be The Same in Their Meanings